msohaib008/Android-Apps/README.md

 # Android-Apps
-This is Caluculator App Simple one
+This is Caluculator App Simple one in android Using linear layout